Confluence State Park 1

 Getting There

 Columbia Bottom sits on the eastern side of unincorporated North St. Louis County (Google Maps link to the entrance).
-For the majority of visitors, the most direct route will be to take Interstate 270 to Riverview Drive, then drive north about 5 minutes (3 miles) to the conservation area entrance.
-As of 2025, the nearest parking lot to the confluence point is Parking Lot L (approximate Google Maps link), located on the east side of the conservation area.
-It’s several miles of paved and gravel road to reach the parking lot from the area entrance.
+For the majority of visitors, the most direct route will be to take I-270 to Riverview Drive, then head north on Riverview about 5 minutes (3 miles) to the conservation area entrance.

 Parking